90% Silver Bag $1000 Face Value

 Since the early days of silver bullion investing the 90% Silver Bag has been one of the most popular choices worldwide.
-These $1000 face value bags contain real U.S. silver coins struck in 1964 or before in denominations of dimes, quarters, or half dollars.
+These $1000 90% Silver Bags contain real U.S. silver coins struck in 1964 or before in denominations of dimes, quarters, or half dollars.

 These fall into the general category of Legal Tender silver bullion, which has a specific definition in that Legal Tender is actually real money and can be minted only by sovereign governments.